brettcannon/check-for-changed-files/README.md

 ### `prereq-pattern`

-Pre-requisite glob pattern that, if specified and it matches, the action runs.
-If the pattern is defined and it does not match, the action is considered passing.
-Not specifying the pattern means implicitly that it "matches".
+A pre-requisite glob pattern that, if specified, will cause the action to proceed only if the pattern matches.
+If a match isn't found then the action is considered successful.

 ### `skip-label`